Colored Pencil Tutorials how to Draw Latest Tutorial Colored Pencil Drawing a Frog on a Pencil

 Circulism

-circulism technique colored pencil lessons for smooth even texture like skinThe circulism technique involves creating textures by applying overlapping circles, as illustrated in the left image.
+how to Draw Colored Pencil Tutorials Drawing Techniques Art LessonsThe circulism technique involves creating textures by applying overlapping circles, as illustrated in the left image.

 This example serves to provide a better understanding of how to draw the lines.
 In practical application, we must make the circles much closer to each other and repetitively layer them until we achieve a consistent texture.

-drawing technique for skin Now, let's repeatedly draw circles on top of one another.
+how to Draw Colored Pencil Tutorials Drawing Techniques Art Lessons Now, let's repeatedly draw circles on top of one another.
 The final result, as depicted in the right image, demonstrates how this technique allows us to fully cover the paper.
 When applied with firm pressure, it can create a perfectly even texture.

 Circulism is especially valuable for rendering human skin and similar textures.
 The proffessional artists frequently use this method and highly recommend it as a means of applying lines to achieve a uniform texture with no visible strokes.
 The smoother and tighter the circles, the more seamless the coverage.